INTRODUCTION TO MATHEMATICAL PHYSICS

 The wave equation.

-G.Spiga, Problemi matematici della Fisica e dell'Ingegneria, Pitagora.
+G.SPIGA, Problemi matematici della Fisica e dell'Ingegneria, Pitagora, Bologna.

-A.N.Tichonov - A.A.Samarskii, Equazioni della Fisica Matematica, MIR.
+A.N.TICHONOV - A.A.SAMARSKIJ, Equazioni della Fisica Matematica, MIR, Mosca.